 Two Signature Cocktails that built up our expectations smoothly.

 The set 9-course Menu priced at 3000 Baht are changed at least once a month with just some of the Signature Dishes outlasting the innovative brains of Chef Jantraget, Pastry Chef Hoshino and their additional 8 cook strong Team in the kitchen.
 To the menu we took the 5 glass Wine Pairing for 1400 Baht (there's also a 7 glass Wine Pairing for 1800 Baht).

-The focus on Food is traditional tastes, sustainability and ingredients by season like many other trendy Bangkok Restaurants right now - but its with the progressive thinking in tastes and textures the kitchen at 80/20 really take flight!
+The focus on Food is traditional tastes, sustainability and ingredients by season like so many other trendy Bangkok Restaurants right now - but it's with the progressive style and thinking in tastes and textures that the kitchen at 80/20 really take flight!

-The menu begin with some tasty Snacks - three of them - arriving quickly one after the other with professional presentations from the Kitchen Team.
+The menu begin with some tasty Snacks - three of them - arriving quickly one after the other with professional presentations from the Kitchen Team of 80/20.